srlasher/pdstools/Home.md

 A reference to the functions available in the R package is also available here: [Function Reference](https://pegasystems.github.io/cdh-datascientist-tools/reference/index.html).

-# Getting started with the Python tools
+# Getting Started with the Python tools

 CDH Tools is intended to be used with **Python 3.6 and up**.
 Installation is done through the following command: